 Fannie Mae Single-Family Loan Performance Data

-- Updated acquisition files to reflect any data corrections
+- Updated acquisition data to reflect any data corrections

 Please read our FAQs for additional details around the Primary and HARP datasets.

 We provide this data, along with our unique analytical tool, Data Dynamics®, to help investors analyze the credit and prepayment performance of loans owned or guaranteed by Fannie Mae.
-Visit our webpages to learn more about our programs and our industry-leading approach to credit risk management.
+In addition, the loan performance data is also available through Application Programming Interfaces (APIs).

 Credit Performance Analysis Tutorial